 Technology Innovation Award for Students

 This program recognizes exemplary student use of innovative technology associated with their academic studies.
-The award is designed to recognize essential uses of the laptop or other technologies in the academic environment.
+The award is designed to recognize essential uses of the mobile devices or other technologies in the academic environment.
 Up to two awards of $750 are made annually.

 The items listed below are intended to give applicants a guideline for putting together a strong application.